CosmicSyntax/dotfiles/hyprland/README.md

 ### 2. Smart Lid Closure (`~/.config/hypr/scripts/lid-close.sh`)

-Prevents zero-monitor segfaults by only turning off the screen if the OLED dock is connected.
+Prevents zero-monitor states by disabling the panel only when an external display is active.

 ```bash
 #!/usr/bin/env bash